-Making sure to repair or cover those injuries can make it like it never even happened, and people won’t doubt your ability to pull off an incredible do-it-yourself job.
-For instance, gaps in trim can be solved with the use of small rosette blocks or smaller pieces of trim to fill the space seamlessly.
-Broken drywall should either be covered by paneling (if that’s what you’re already installing) or trim, if possible, but if it’s too high up the wall or not part of your plan, you should repair it.
-Scratches in paint above where you’re installing the trim can be solved with the application of more paint, the biggest challenge there being finding the exact color that matches your walls.
+Making sure to repair or cover those mishaps can make it like it never even happened, and people won’t doubt your ability to pull off an incredible do-it-yourself job.
+For instance, you may solve trim gaps by using small rosette blocks or smaller pieces of trim to fill the space seamlessly.
+Cover broken drywall with paneling (if that’s what you’re already installing) or trim, if possible.
+You may need to repair it if it’s too high up the wall or not part of your plan.
+Solve scratches in paint above where you’re installing trim with the application of more paint.
+The biggest challenge in this scenario is finding the exact color that matches your walls.

 Another all-too-common mistake is not getting smooth edges on your pieces of trim.
-The process of sanding the edges of each piece of trim is often overlooked or not thought about, because the edges can look smooth or be the last concern.
-If you don’t sand them, though, they can refuse to line up properly or leave tiny gaps in between pieces—tiny, but hugely noticeable.
-Sanding the ends of trim can make them go together seamlessly and smoothly, as well as stay aligned and make any adhesive hold better.
+It’s easy to overlook or forget the process of sanding the edges of each piece of trim because the edges can look smooth or be the last concern.
+If you don’t sand them, they can refuse to line up correctly or leave tiny gaps between pieces—small, but hugely noticeable.
+Especially if the moulding you choose for your home is purely decorative, you want it to fit flush against the walls to maximize its appeal in the space.